 Palliative surgery for colorectal cancer

 Sometimes, surgery is used to make you more comfortable.
 If the cancer is very advanced, your surgeon may not be able to remove the tumor entirely.
 However, the tumor may be causing an obstruction.
 For example, if the tumor is blocking your colon or rectum, your surgeon may perform an operation to relieve some of the discomfort.

-At St. Anthony’s Cancer Care Center, surgeons use the revolutionary da Vinci® surgical robotic system to perform colorectal cancer.
-The da Vinci system is a robotic-assisted surgery.
+At St. Anthony’s Cancer Care Center, surgeons may use the da Vinci® surgical robotic system to perform colorectal cancer.
 The actual surgery is performed via tiny robotic instruments that your surgeon controls from a nearby console.

-The da Vinci robotic system leads to a more precise surgery and allows your surgeon to access hard-to-reach places.
-Patients generally recover faster from a da Vinci robotic operation than from a traditional “open” operation.
+The da Vinci robotic system allows your surgeon to access hard-to-reach places.
+Patients may recover faster from a da Vinci robotic operation than from a traditional “open” operation.
 At St. Anthony’s Cancer Care Center, our surgeons receive intense training in operating using a da Vinci robotic system.

 Will I need a colostomy?